 For being such a remarkably distant destination, Hoodoo Lodge is surprisingly easy to access.
 Guests begin the journey by flying from home to Anchorage, Alaska, and overnighting.

 On the day of departure after your week fishing, you simply reverse the process.
-Rod flies you back to Cold Bay, where you take a Pen Air flight back to Anchorage; at this point, you can either overnight again, or where viable, take a redeye flight back home.
+Rod flies you back to Nelson Lagoon, where you take the same private charter flight back to Anchorage; at this point, you can either overnight again, or where viable, take a redeye flight back home.

 Lodging at Hoodoo Sportfishing

 Rod has really outdone himself on the actual physical accommodations.

 When you first see the lodge from the air, its size is surprising, considering how far in the middle of nowhere you are.
 Walking up the boardwalk steps from the floatplane dock, you notice the oversized windows, the attractive architecture, and all the work that has been done around the facility.
 But the real surprise comes when you walk inside.
 The